 Outdoor Mural Tour

-Known as the creative city, WeHo boasts a wide array of outdoor art and sculpture.
-The .9 mile/1.4 km stroll through the Design District features 7 innovative urban murals worth a look.
-View Outdoor Mural Tour
+West Hollywood’s inherent creative energy shines through a wide array of public, outdoor art and sculptures.
+We put together a .9 mile/1.4 km stroll through the Design District that features seven innovative urban murals worth a look.
+View the Outdoor Mural Tour here.

 Pinky Happy Hour